altilunium/rtnF/README.md

 6. If you want to automatically start this program on startup.
 Edit `rtnf.service` file, modify the content to match your directory.
 Place that file in `/etc/systemd/system`.
 Then, `sudo systemctl enable rtnf`

 ### Note on Chromium-based browsers (Chrome, Edge, Chromium, Vivaldi, Brave)
 Open `about:flags`, search #allow-sync-xhr-in-page-dismissal, enable it.
 It will enable "autosave on quit" feature, for more safety.
 Firefox users dont have to do this since this feature is automatically enabled.
+On chromium-based browsers, this have to be done manually due to Chrome's plan to disallow sync XHR in page dismissal (link for more details : https://www.chromestatus.com/feature/4664843055398912)

 ### Static Site Generator
 Once you finished writing your note on rtnF, you can export this as a single html file.
 Then you can host this file into the server as a static site, or you can send it to your peers as a html file.
 In fact, https://altilunium.github.io/ is built on rtnF.
 To enable this feature, [SingleFile](https://github.com/gildas-lormeau/SingleFile) dependency is required (available on Firefox and Chromium-based browsers).
 After installing SingleFile, here is the steps :